 Use it in a sentence: “My budtender recommended this great new hybrid strain.”

-grinder: a device used to break up the cannabis flower before rolling it into a joint or loading it into a pipe or bong, for a smoother smoking experience.
-Grinders (link to grinders) come in different shapes and sizes, and can look like miniature cheese graters, cylindrical containers full of spikes, or more elaborate devices.
+A device used to break up the cannabis flower before rolling it into a joint or loading it into a pipe or bong for a smoother smoking experience.
+Grinders come in different shapes and sizes and can look like miniature cheese graters, cylindrical containers full of spikes, or more elaborate devices.

 Use it in a sentence: “We should roll this kief into our joint so it’s extra potent.”

-torch: a torch is exactly what it sounds like… but some torches (link to torches) are made specifically for cannabis consumption and are most commonly used for dabbing, but could work for any type of consumption method that requires lighting the cannabis.
+A torch is exactly what it sounds like, but some torches are made specifically for cannabis consumption.
+They are most commonly used for dabbing but can work for any type of consumption method that requires igniting the cannabis.